Office of General Counsel

 - Know your jurisdiction.
 The jurisdiction for University officials is the State.

 - Check your disclosure categories.
 You may need to report only certain types of interests.
-Be sure to check your Disclosure Categories (see Appendix A - List of Designated Positions) for your appropriate location that describe the specific types of interests you must report.
+Be sure to check your Disclosure Categories (see Designated Positions and Assigned Disclosure Categories) for your appropriate location that describe the specific types of interests you must report.

 - Report your spouse’s interests.
 Your spouse’s investments and interests in real property are reportable.
 Fifty percent of your spouse’s income is considered your income and must be disclosed.